Uterine Fibroids & Natural Treatment

 What are Uterine Fibroids?

 Uterine fibroids are growths of the smooth muscle of your uterus.
-Does this mean that they are cancer?
-Not to worry, fibroids are not cancer.
-But, they can still cause some pretty severe symptoms for women who suffer from them.
+They are benign growths but, they can still cause some pretty severe symptoms for women who suffer from them.

 Symptoms of Uterine Fibroids

 - Excessively heavy periods